 - How does the line sensor work?
-Let's write a test program to find out. - Build the test program in the picture you can find all of the line sensor blocks in the Invent menu.
+Let's write a test program to find out. - Build the test program in the picture.
 Can you guess what it will do? - Program your robot and place it on the activity mat, with the sensor right on the edge of the planet.
-This is very important the calibrate line sensors block spins the robot before starting the program, to calibrate the sensor on the surface. - Mhenever you use the line sensor module, you must always have a calibrate block in the on start of your program. - Once the calibration has finished, try moving the robot by hand on and off the planet - the display should show a tick when it is on the planet, and a cross when it isn't!
+This is very important - the calibrate line sensors block spins the robot before starting the program, to calibrate the sensor on the surface. - Whenever you use the line sensor module, you must always have a calibrate block at the start of your program. - Once the calibration has finished, try moving the robot by hand on and off the planet - the motors should spin when it is on the planet!